-This bijou of a hill station forested with Oak and Deodars all around is named after one of the youngest Governor General of India.
-Yes, you guessed it right!
-This quaint town is ‘Dalhousie’ which had been our home a couple of years back.
+This bijou of a hill station forested with Oak and Deodars all around is named after one of the youngest Governor-General of India.
+And, the very quaint town of ‘Dalhousie’ was our home for a couple of years.

 Dalhousie was a welcome escape for our family from the scorching heat of a nondescript border town in the heart of the Thar desert(our previous home for 2 years)!

-The first day went away in acclimatizing to the clime and altitude of the place but not before catching the fluffy clouds drifting away all the while kissing the pines and deodars.
+Our first day went away in acclimatizing to the clime and altitude of the place, but not before catching the fluffy clouds drifting away, kissing the pines and deodars.
 For the next month or two, we had to shuttle to and fro down South.

-Oh, I remember how I had crazily captured on my mobile, the ever-changing horizon at dusk for over a month, every day!
+Oh, I remember how I had crazily captured on my mobile, the ever-changing horizon at dusk for over a month, every day, the whole of November!

-You may read about our trek to the Dainkund Peak here
+You may read about our trek to the Singing Hills of Dainkund from Dalhousie

-The British have left enough impressions in the form of Century-old churches, European styled cottages and homes with ornate doors and the unmissable colonial architecture scattered across the town.
+The British have left enough impressions in the form of century-old churches, European styled cottages, and, homes with ornate doors and the unmissable colonial architecture scattered across the Dalhousie town.

-These colonial time photographs remind the tourists that the Britishers had once ruled this place and a diverse country like India.
-They plundered it, stripped away its wealth and built massive structures all the while reasoning that they shall rule forever without an iota of misgiving.
+These vintage photographs remind tourists that the Britishers had once ruled this beautiful hill station.
+They plundered it, stripped away its wealth, and built massive structures all the while reasoning that they shall rule forever without an iota of misgiving.

 Shopping in Dalhousie

-Unlike Shimla or other hill-stations, there are not many options for shopping here.
-And, I am glad it is this way!
-This the sole reason why there is a non-commercial look to the town.
+Unlike Shimla or other hill-stations, there are not many options to indulge in shopping.
+And, I am glad about it!
+This also is the sole reason why there is a non-commercial look to the town.

-Of course, you get basic necessities and yummy Maggi, Momos and Hot-Parathas.
+Of course, you get basic necessities and yummy Maggi, Momos, and hot-Parathas.
 You may also like to shop for Himachali woollens in the GPO market, Tibetan Market and Subash Chowk.
-Remember, that, these are just a single lane with an array of shops and not very fanciful and huge ones like in Shimla or Mc-Leodganj!
+Remember, that these markets are just a single lane with an array of shops unlike the fanciful and huge ones of Shimla or Mcleodganj!

-Apart from the Classic style of everyday living, the sleepy town has an amusing quirkiness about itself, like the colourful yet laid-back mobile food joint that is usually found the near the GPO market.
+Apart from the classic style of everyday living, the sleepy town has an amusing quirkiness about itself, like the colourful yet laid-back mobile food joint that is usually found near the GPO market.

-There are many Tibetans who have made Dalhousie their abode and the Buddhist influence across the town cannot be missed.
-A dedicated Tibetan School for the children and the fluttering prayer flags across the Bakrota Hills convey the secular accommodating nature of the Himachalis and Indians in general.
+There are many Tibetans who have made Dalhousie their abode, and, thus the Buddhist influence across the town cannot be missed.
+A dedicated Tibetan School for the children and fluttering prayer flags across the Bakrota Hills convey the secular and accommodating nature of the Himachalis and Indians in general.
 Bakrota hills look misty and heavenly during the rainy season which is from July end to September.
 And do not shudder when heavy thunderbolts hit the hills on a rainy day!

 By the way, the climate of Dalhousie is quite unpredictable so one can pretty much see people carrying umbrellas almost all the time as a back-up!

-You may want to read my article on our trek to the famous Poloni Mata Temple here
+You may want to read my article on our Dainkund trek to the famous Poloni Mata Temple

-There is a ‘Saying’ nowadays in the mountains which when translated into English reads:‘The Youth and Water of the Mountains are never used for the benefit of the Mountains’ as both run away to the plains for greener pastures!
+There is a saying in the mountains which when translated into English reads-‘the youth and water of the mountains are never used for the benefit of the mountains’, as both run away to the plains for greener pastures.
 Ironically, this is true.

 Dalhousie in Winters